ajstewartlang/python_docker_test/README.md

 `docker run my_python_image`

-The version of `numpy` in the container matches the version I specified in the `environment.yml`
+The versions of `Python` and `NumPy` in the container matches the versions I specified in the `environment.yml`